 Click on a bar to see what's making it

 Although the death of John Lennon (dec.
-1980) can't have had any influence on the output of Cover Versions in that year, 1981 though, saw more Cover Versions.
-Some of them are Lennon tributes...
+1980) can't have had any influence on the output of Cover Versions in that year, 1981 though, saw more Cover Versions of wich several are Lennon Cover Versions.

 After some years of not having released much on the Beatles music front, in 2000 Beatles "One" was released.